programmfabrik/easydb-documentation/content/webfrontend/administration/base-config/janitor/_index.en.md

 * **Expiration time for sessions**:
   * Specify the time since the last update (last time an authenticated API call used this session), after which the session will expire.
+      * Please note that event polling requests (`/api/v1/event/poll`) are ignored.
+All other requests reset the expire time for sessions
   * Minimum duration: 1 minute (`'1m'`)
   * Default duration: 1 week (`'7d'`)